Posted in | News | Biosensors

 The findings revealed that nearly half of the participants experienced RIF during their treatment.
 The analysis of the fitness tracker data indicated significant variations in patients' activity levels, with notable differences in step counts and heart rates correlating with reported fatigue levels.

-The Bagged Trees model demonstrated a high predictive accuracy for identifying RIF, achieving a training area under the curve (AUC) of 89% and a test AUC of 86%.
+The Bagged Trees model demonstrated high predictive accuracy for identifying RIF, achieving a training area under the curve (AUC) of 89% and a test AUC of 86%.
 This suggests that the objective data collected from fitness trackers can effectively characterize fatigue trajectories in patients undergoing RT.

 The study also highlighted the importance of understanding individual activity patterns.
 The researchers found that the timing of activity windows and the variability in heart rates provided valuable insights into patients' daily habits and fatigue levels.
 This intra-patient analysis allowed for a more nuanced understanding of how fatigue manifests over time, emphasizing the need for personalized approaches to managing RIF.

-However, the study faced several limitations.
-The short battery life of the fitness trackers hindered continuous data collection, as patients were required to replace their devices every few days.
-Additionally, the limited memory capacity of the trackers meant that data from previous days could be lost, particularly if patients did not return to the RT department promptly.
+Additionally, the trackers' limited memory capacity meant that data from previous days could be lost, particularly if patients did not return to the RT department promptly.
 These technical challenges highlight the need for improved wearable technology to enhance data collection efficiency.

 Conclusion